rjtmahinay/illegal-fishing-report-mobile/README.md

 # OReport

-*Mobile Application for image/video capture for Karagathon 2020*
+*An entry for 1st Karagathon 2020.
+A mobile application for image/video capture in illegal fishing and maritime violations.*

 ## Details
 ```